pkk11/gettingandcleaningdatacp/README.md

-# This repository includes the Course Project for the Coursera course "Getting and Cleaning Data"
+# Course Project for "Getting and Cleaning Data"
-## The course is part of the Johns Hopkins Data Science Specialization

 ##### For the project data, accelerometer and gyroscope data was obtained from a Samsung smartphone for 30 different subjects engaging in six different bodily motion activities.
 The data was randomly partitioned into two data sets.
 More information about the data is available here:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones